-To ensure that adequate water resources are available to meet future demands, the LACWU must take into consideration the quantity of supply available, limitations to the supply due to water quality concerns, and the legal ability to use the available supply (water rights).
+To ensure that adequate water resources are available to meet future demands, the County must take into consideration the quantity of supply available, limitations to the supply due to water quality concerns, and the legal ability to use the available supply (water rights).

 The physical water supply is discussed in detail in Section 3.
-Given the amount of water in storage and the large saturated thickness in relation to observed rates of water level decline, and assuming that the LACWU remains the primary diverter in the area, the LACWU is expected to have an adequate quantity of supply to meet the projected demands over a 40-year time frame.
-Wells may need to be replaced or moved to new locations, but it is expected that the available supply somewhere in the vicinity of Los Alamos will be adequate to fulfill the LACWU's existing water rights.
+Given the amount of water in storage and the large saturated thickness in relation to observed rates of water level decline, and assuming that the County remains the primary diverter in the area, the County is expected to have an adequate quantity of supply to meet the projected demands over a 40-year time frame.
+Wells may need to be replaced or moved to new locations, but it is expected that the available supply somewhere in the vicinity of Los Alamos will be adequate to fulfill the County's existing water rights.
 Ongoing monitoring of water levels and aquifer testing is recommended to confirm that threats to water supply do not develop.

-As discussed in Section 3.2.2, there is some risk to the supply due to contamination, and if the LACWU's supply wells were to be impacted, they could become unusable over the 40-year plan horizon (without treatment).
+As discussed in Section 3.2.2, there is some risk to the supply due to contamination, and if the County's supply wells were to be impacted, they could become unusable over the 40-year plan horizon (without treatment).
 The hexavalent chromium plume near several supply wells will continue to be monitored as the interim measure is implemented, and the presence of this contamination highlights why contingency planning for potential impacts to water supply wells is important.

-If contaminant levels exceed applicable standards in any supply well, the LACWU could potentially redrill the well in an alternate location and continue to pump the same volume, provided that the transfer of the diversion point is approved by the OSE.
+If contaminant levels exceed applicable standards in any supply well, the DPU could potentially re-drill the well in an alternate location and continue to pump the same volume, provided that the transfer of the diversion point is approved by the OSE.
 Potential locations for replacement wells have not been identified, but the best locations would be upgradient from contaminant sources, accessible to existing water supply infrastructure, in productive zones, and separate from the influence of other pumping wells.
-The LACWU filed an application for an additional point of diversion (Otowi Well No. 2) on April 28, 2016.
+The County filed an application for an additional point of diversion (Otowi Well No. 2) on April 28, 2016, and the new well will be drilled under an exploratory well permit during the fall and winter of 2017-2018.
 This well will be drilled to supplement the system's existing production wells in anticipation of declining production rates from existing wells that are nearing the end of their service life (Alarid, 2016), rather than as a replacement well for any future contamination of well(s) that could occur.

-As discussed in Section 4.1.1, DOE owns 30 percent (1,662.39 ac-ft/yr) of the total groundwater rights (5,541.3 ac-ft/yr), and the long-term lease that was in place for LACWU to use these water rights expired in 2011.
-A portion of the volume of the DOE-owned water rights (679 ac-ft/yr) will be used for the chromium interim measure project; however, the LACWU is pursuing a lease for the full DOE-owned water rights volume (1,662.39 ac-ft/yr).
+As discussed in Section 4.1.1, DOE owns 30 percent (1,662.39 ac-ft/yr) of the total groundwater rights (5,541.3 ac-ft/yr), and the long-term lease that was in place for County to use these water rights expired in 2011.
+A portion of the volume of the DOE-owned water rights (679 ac-ft/yr) will be used for the chromium interim measure project; however, the County is pursuing a lease for the full DOE-owned water rights volume (1,662.39 ac-ft/yr).
 The lease is not yet in place.
-If DOE declines to lease their water rights to the LACWU, the groundwater rights volume that the LACWU has access to will be reduced to 3,878.91 ac-ft/yr.
+If DOE declines to lease their water rights to the County, the groundwater rights volume that the County has access to will be reduced to 3,878.91 ac-ft/yr.
+As discussed in Section 5.4, both low- and high-water-use projections were developed based on County and LANL growth projections made for the current New Mexico regional water plan updates.
+To evaluate the gap between the projected demands and the available supply, the two scenarios (low-water-use and high-water-use) were considered.